Avery Point Faculty eNotes

 Please see the University’s general guide here.

 AAUP: The University of Connecticut Chapter of The American Association of University Professors (1-860-487-0450) acts as the collective bargaining agent for faculty at the University of Connecticut.
-Our current representatives are George McManus, Christine Green, Penny Vlahos, and Evan Ward.
+Our current representatives are George McManus, Penny Vlahos, and Evan Ward.

 Many faculty believe that students require “sick notes/medical excuses” when they miss classes.
 This is not the case; such excuses are not required.
 In light of this, Student Health Services does not provide medical excuse notes.